s2135678/SoftwareDevelopment/Usability-Analysis.md

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide5.jpeg" width="60%"/>

-(Q17 seems to be a quantitative question given that the number of responses to this question can be evaluated statistically, could be an idea to add a bit about that).

 ### 3.2.2 Qualitative Analysis

 In total there were two qualitative questions in the usability testing questionnaire, Q18 and Q19.